Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Suitability of CCA in modeling EDUs

-The two-view framework and the interpretation, proposed by \citet{article}, attracted significant attention. \citet{dhillon2015eigenwords} utilized applied this setting to create word embeddings, defining one view as a specified number of words surrounding the target word, while considering the target word itself as the other view. \citet{foster2008multi} on the other hand, utilized this setting to analyze the multi-view regression problem.
-Referencing the two random variables a and b in the graphical model representation given by figure \ref{fig:HSM1} as two views of input data and the probabilistic model as an assumption, called as conditional independence, \citet{foster2008multi} showed that CCA can lower the dimensionality of the input data (by generating a latent state) without losing its predictive power.
+The two-view framework and the interpretation, proposed by Bach and Jordan\cite{article}, attracted significant attention.
+Dhillon et al\cite{dhillon2015eigenwords} utilized this setting to generate semantic word embeddings by defining one view as a specified number of words surrounding the target word, while considering the target word itself as the other view.
+Foster et al.\cite{foster2008multi} on the other hand, utilized this setting to analyze the multi-view regression problem.
+Referencing the two random variables a and b in the graphical model representation given by figure \ref{fig:HSM1} as two views of input data and the probabilistic model as an assumption, called as conditional independence, Foster et al.\cite{foster2008multi} showed that CCA can lower the dimensionality of the input data (by generating a latent state) without losing its predictive power.

 Let us define the operation of CCA as \ref{eq:7}

 Here a\textsubscript{1} and a\textsubscript{2} are two-views of the input data a. $\lambda$\textsubscript{a\textsubscript{1}} and $ \lambda$\textsubscript{a\textsubscript{2}} are the projection of a\textsubscript{1} and a\textsubscript{2} respectively outputted by CCA onto a dim = min(m,n) dimensional subspace.
 We now discuss the lemma that shows that the projections have a reduced dimensionality still their predictive power of the target variable remains unaffected. \begin{lemma} Considering that the conditional independence holds for the model given in figure \ref{fig:HSM2} and that the dimension of L is dim.
 Then $\lambda$ represents the CCA subspace of dimension dim and \begin{enumerate} \item the best linear estimator of target variable Z with a\textsubscript{1} as well as its projection $\lambda$\textsubscript{a\textsubscript{1}} are equal.